jhelgert/hackintosh/README.md

 - (Deep) Sleep
 - Wake on Lan (WOL)

-# What doesn't work so far

-Haven't noticed anything up to now.

 # How to use?

 You only need to complete the `PlatformInfo/Generic` part inside the